This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

-How to grow saffron crocus
+How to grow saffron

-- Saffron crocus smells a little like vanilla and spice, and the dried stigmas add a distinct flavor to foods like Spanish paella, rice dishes, and bouillabaisse.
+The fall-blooming, purple-flowered saffron crocus grows from a bulb-like structure called a corm.
+The corms are planted in the spring or early fall.
+Saffron crocus flowers smell a little like vanilla and spice, and the dried stigmas add a distinct flavor to foods like Spanish paella, rice dishes, and bouillabaisse.
+Growing saffron is fairly straightforward.

-- When the flower comes into bloom in the autumn, the elongated, orangeish-red stigmas are plucked from the flower.
+When the flower comes into bloom in the autumn, the elongated, orangeish-red stigmas are plucked from the flower.
 The flowers are small, and the stigmas are like little orange threads, making harvesting large quantities of this spice quite time-consuming (hence, its hefty price).
+Each bulb produces one flower and each flower produces three stigmas.

-- Spread the harvested stigmas on a cookie sheet to dry in a warm room until they easily crumble.
+To dry your harvested saffron, spread the thread-like stigmas on a cookie sheet to dry in a warm room until they easily crumble.
+When stored in an air-tight container, dried saffron remains fresh for up to two years.

-- As soon as the flowers fade, you can gently dig up the crocuses and separate the bulbs, replanting them immediately.
+As soon as the flowers fade, you can gently dig up the crocuses and separate the bulbs, replanting them immediately.
 Doing this yearly quickly results in a large colony, but if you only want to take on this task every three or four years, that’s okay.
 Just remember to divide them before the corms become over-crowded and production is affected.

-- Saffron crocuses are hardy down to -10 degrees F. If you live in a region where temperatures regularly dip below that limit, be sure to mulch the planting site with several inches of straw or compost soon after the plants are finished blooming.
+Saffron crocuses are hardy down to -10 degrees F. If you live in a region where temperatures regularly dip below that limit, be sure to mulch the planting site with several inches of straw or compost soon after the plants are finished blooming.

 Does anyone know what kind of fertilizer the saffron crocus need?
 Mine quit blooming after two years and the fertilizer I have does not help